Shiloh Board of Directors

 Meeting Schedule & Details

 Shiloh Board of Director meetings begin with an open general session.
 Shiloh families and staff are welcome to attend general session.
-Board of Director meeting dates can be found on the school calendar available in the Shiloh App or the FACT Family Portal.
+Board of Director meeting dates can be found on the school calendar available in the Shiloh App or the FACTS Family Portal.

 Meeting minutes can be requested in the front office.